Infrastructure Updates

 By upgrading our transmission lines in key areas, Liberty can reduce transmission costs while improving reliability for our customers.
 These projects also help address rising energy demand – helping Liberty to meet current and long-term energy needs.

-Joplin, Missouri: A major upgrade to five miles of 161 kV line – stretching west from Schifferdecker Avenue in Joplin to Liberty’s State Line power station – began in September 2025.
+Joplin, Missouri: A major upgrade to five miles of 161 kV line – stretching west from Schifferdecker Avenue in Joplin to Liberty’s State Line power station – was completed in December 2025.
 The project includes replacing wooden structures with stronger steel counterparts and switching from single to bundled conductors, which will increase the line’s carrying capacity and improve reliability.

-Riverton, Kansas: In early 2023, crews energized one of our largest transmission projects, doubling the capacity of one of the most overloaded lines in the Southwest Power Pool, the organization responsible for ensuring states across the Midwest – including our Four-State electric service area - have access to reliable energy.
+Riverton, Kansas: In early 2023, crews energized one of our largest transmission projects, doubling the capacity of one of the most overloaded lines in the Southwest Power Pool.
 Twenty-six miles of line and the infrastructure to support it were built, starting in Riverton and extending to the Labette and Cherokee County line.
 Read more.

 Maintaining Existing Infrastructure: Pole Replacement Program